 While it isn’t meant to bring utility to a raid, its DPS and mobility make up for it.
 Black Mage has a solid kit, and we will go over some of the skills that make it an engaging job with a decent skill-ceiling.

 Unlocked at Level 30, Manaward is a defensive action.
 Giving you a barrier that mitigates damage totaling thirty percent of your maximum HP.
-The duration of this shield is twenty seconds, and it has a cooldown of two minutes.
 Knowing when to move and when to stay still and cast spells is something you need to consider as a Black Mage.
 Being able to analyze which attacks warrant the usage of Manaward is another element you need to consider.
-You can really get out of some dangerous situations with the use of Manaward, which is what makes the skill a solid defensive maneuver.

 A movement-based skill that allows a Black Mage to close the distance between them and a targeted party member in a matter of seconds.
-It’s unlocked at Level 50 and has a working range of 25y.
+It has a working range of 25y.
 Do keep in mind that you can’t use this when you’re bound.
 An example of this would be the platform rotating mech in Zodiark’s boss fight.

 Between The Lines